katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

 Here's what I found after running 1 million simulations:

-**On average, 7 players survived the challenge.** This is much more than the 3 survivors in the show!
+On average, 7 players survived the challenge.
+This is much more than the 3 survivors in the show!
 In fact, the probability that 3 or fewer players survive is only about 1.6%.
 On the other hand, the probability that at least 1 player (i.e., the last player) survives is over 99.9%, so [Seong Gi-hun](https://en.wikipedia.org/wiki/List_of_Squid_Game_characters#Seong_Gi-hun), who chose number 16, was quite right that he didn't have much to worry about.

-Move the slider below to see the probability that  at least `k` survivors:
+Try to change `k` with the slider below to see the probability that there are at least `k` survivors.

 <div id="prob-ge-k-slider-container">
   <label for="prob-ge-k-slider"># of survivors (k): </label>